atcollab/at/pyat/README.rst

 pyAT
 ====

-pyAT is a Python interface to the pass methods defined in AT, implemented by compiling the C code used in the AT 'integrators' plus a Python extension.
+pyAT is a Python interface to the pass methods defined in Accelerator Toolbox, implemented by compiling the C code used in the AT 'integrators' plus a Python extension.

 It supports Python 2.7 and 3.3 to 3.6.